E3SM-Project/Omega/components/omega/doc/userGuide/OmegaBuild.md

 ## Standalone Build

+CMake and OMEGA prefer an out-of-source build.
+This enables a user to build and maintain multiple executables from the same source directory.
+The standard practice is for a user to create a separate directory where the build should take place and the commands below should be launched from that directory.

 To perform a standalone build, you need to execute the cmake command with the required CMake and Omega parameters.
 For example, you can specify the CC parameter as the C++ compiler and enable the ctest option to guide the